How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 - Dampen structure-borne noise and vibrations.

-Combine multiple actions for best results
+Combine several measures for best results

 Sound-absorbing materials

-Reduce noise by absorbing sound waves.
+Reduces the sound level by absorbing sound waves.

 Vibration damping

-Prevents sound from spreading through the building.
+Prevents sound from propagating through the building.

 Pipe insulation

-Prevents noise from spreading through pipes and conduits.
+Stops sound spreading through pipes and cables.

 Strategic placement